-No Extra-Ordinary General Meeting was held during the last three years under review.
+No special resolution was passed through Extra-Ordinary General Meeting during the last three years under review.

 Disclosures

 • Related Party Disclosures

 There were no materially significant transactions with the related parties, during the year, which were in conflict with the interests of the Company and that require an approval of the Company in terms of the Listing Regulations.
 The transactions entered into by the Company with the related parties were defined under the applicable provisions of the Companies Act, 2013 and the Listing Regulations.